Endpoint Services, Apple Enterprise Connect, What is Apple Enterprise Connect?

 - Launches the NetID Password Management page when the user selects 'Change Password'

-Enterprise Connect preferences can be further configured, either manually or via additional profiles, to auto-mount kerberized network shares.
-(Note that auto-mounted shares enabled by a profile may not appear in Enterprise Connect's 'Shares' tab.)
+AEC preferences can be further configured, either manually or via additional profiles, to auto-mount kerberized network shares.
+(Note that auto-mounted shares enabled by a profile may not appear in Apple Enterprise Connect's 'Shares' tab.)

 For Macs already bound to the AD, IT Pros may want to convert mobile accounts to local accounts.
+Apple recommends that existing mobile accounts be converted to local accounts, as password syncing works only with local accounts.
+Mobile accounts using AEC will therefore still encounter keychain issues following campus password changes.
 Apple has directed us to a third-party script that can be used to convert mobile accounts to local accounts.
 EPS has not tested this script extensively, so it does carry a 'your mileage may vary' disclaimer.
 If you are interested in using this script, we recommend testing in your own environment before applying to production machines.

 Removing AD binding is optional, and may depend on a unit's IT support mechanism.